atom-ocaml/ocaml-merlin/README.md

 _Use [ocamlmerlin] to autocomplete, lint and navigate your OCaml code in Atom._

+## Features

+* Context-sensitive autocompletion and linting
+* Show the type of expressions under the cursor
+* Find all occurrences of a variable
+* Jump to (type) declarations and back
+* Shrink and grow selections in a smart way
+* Rename all occurrences of a variable in a file

 ## Usage

 Linting is performed on save by [linter].
 Autocompletion is performed on the fly by [autocomplete-plus].

+No default keybindings are provided, except those compatible with the `symbols-view` package.
+Additional keybindings can be set in your keymap.

 | Command                                | Description                            | Keybinding (Linux, Windows) | Keybinding (OS X)       |
 | -------------------------------------- | -------------------------------------- | --------------------------- | ----------------------- |